webern/mx/README.md

 ### Unit Test Framework

-An executable program named MxTest is also included in the project.
-MxTest utilizes the Catch2 test framework.
+An executable program named mxtest is also included in the project. mxtest utilizes the Catch2 test framework.
 The core tests are slow to compile, see the [`cmake` options](#cmake-options) section for more info on how to skip compilation of the tests.